 Dessert tip: We loved the Three Layer Dessert, a longtime favourite.
 Think French toast meets Vietnamese indulgence — pandan sticky rice cake, coconut condensed milk ice cream, strawberry red bean purée, and mung bean streusel.
 Unique and delicious.

-Despite it being opening night, service was impressively smooth — thanks in part to support staff from Vancouver.
+Despite it being opening night when we initially dined here, service was impressively smooth — thanks in part to support staff from Vancouver.
 Everyone we met was warm, friendly, and genuinely thankful for the turnout.

 Lunch Lady is more than pho — it’s a bold and modern expression of Vietnamese street food, infused with the spirit of its founder.
 A heartfelt, flavour-packed addition to the Ossington dining scene.